VasileiosBardakis/Unity_Ceidmulator/README.md

 # Unity_Ceidmulator
 A 2-day Unity project built by me.
+It is a comedic game about how tough it is to get past political activists in the university.
 I coded most of the stuff including items, doors, movements, enemies and other events.

 Links for the game: